 You may find that both pets are comfortable with each other right from the start.
 If you are confident that your dog will be calm and your cat is showing open interest in meeting your dog, you can reduce the time spent at each stage of the process.

-Cats who are comfortable and relaxed with make little chirping noises, will show their rear end to the dog and may even roll over to expose their belly.
+Cats who are comfortable and relaxed make little chirping noises, will show their rear end to the dog, and may even roll over to expose their belly.
 These behaviors are both a peace sign and an invitation.